Last updated 30th May, 2024

-Want to know how much a new kitchen costs?
+Want to know the cost of a new kitchen?

-In this article you'll find a breakdown of the average new kitchen cost of installation, including all sizes and styles making it easy for any homeowner to calculate an estimate for their new fitted kitchen.
-On average, you can expect to pay around £5,000, depending on the work involved.
+In this article, you'll find a breakdown of the average new kitchen cost of installation, including all sizes and styles making it easy for any homeowner to calculate an estimate for their new fitted kitchen.
+On average, you can expect to pay around £5,000 for a full kitchen installation, depending on the work involved.

 To find out everything about new kitchen prices - read on below!